-8. Performance shares granted to David Bourg during the fiscal year annual fixed compensation for the 2021 fiscal year).
-This compensation was paid following the approval of the 15th resolution by the General Meeting of Shareholders of 11 May 2022 (2)Variable compensation for the 2020 fiscal year).
-This compensation was paid following the approval of the 15th resolution by the General Meeting of Shareholders of 11 May 2022 (2)Variable compensation for the 2020 fiscal year).
+- 8. Performance shares granted to David Bourg during the fiscal year None. - 9.
+Performance shares granted to David Bourg that became available during the fiscal year annual fixed compensation for the 2021 fiscal year).
+This compensation was paid following the approval of the 15th resolution by the General Meeting of Shareholders of 11 May 2022 [27] Variable compensation paid in 2021 in respect of the 2020 fiscal year, i.e. 78% of the annual fixed compensation [David Bourg's variable compensation could not exceed 100% of his annual fixed compensation for the 2020 fiscal year).
 This compensation was paid following the approval of the 15th resolution by the General Meeting of Shareholders of 20 May 2021.
-(3)Variable compensation due to be paid in 2023 in respect of the 2022 fiscal year, subject to the approval of the 2023 General Meeting of Shareholders, i.e. 97.5% of the annual fixed compensation (David Bourg's variable compensation could not exceed 100% of his annual fixed compensation in respect of fiscal year 2022).
+[38] Variable compensation due to be paid in 2023 in respect of the 2022 fiscal year, subject to the approval of the 2023 General Meeting of Shareholders, i.e. 97.5% of the annual fixed compensation [David Bourg's variable compensation could not exceed 100% of his annual fixed compensation in respect of fiscal year 2022].